-Assuming no interrupt stack time, each of several compute-bound processes of the same priority (one in CUR state and the others in COM state) will acquire the CPU once every second (with the default QUANTUM value of 200 milliseconds).
+Assuming no interrupt stack time, a group of five compute-bound processes of the same priority (one in CUR state and the others in COM state) will acquire the CPU once every second (with the default QUANTUM value of 200 milliseconds).
 As the number of such processes increases, there is a proportional increase in the waiting time.
 But if the processes are not compute bound, they may relinquish the CPU before having consumed their entire quantum period, thus reducing waiting time for the CPU.

 Because of MONITOR's sampling nature, the utility rarely detects processes that remain only briefly in the COM state.
 Thus, if MONITOR shows COM processes, you can assume they are the compute-bound type.
-(Note, however, that the NULL job is always in COM state.)